Best Family Games Apps for iPhone and Android: 2026 Picks

 Scrabble GO is Hasbro’s official app with async multiplayer and rotating tournaments.
 Cross-platform between iOS and Android.

-We played a long-running game with grandparents in another time zone across a week, and the async format worked much better than trying to schedule a live match.
-Each player had a day or two to think through a tricky word, which matches how the grandparents used to play Scrabble by mail.
+A long-running game with grandparents in another time zone works well over a week, and the async format beats trying to schedule a live match.
+Each player gets a day or two to think through a tricky word, which mirrors the old habit of playing Scrabble by mail.

 Free with ads.
 The “Premium” subscription is $4.99/month and removes ads plus adds a dictionary with word definitions.
 For a different word-game flavor, try pairing it with listening games for kids that build vocabulary.